-Since 1989, investors have turned to the Global Allocation Fund
+For 25 years, investors have turned to the Global Allocation Fund for its remarkable results.

-Over the past two decades, more than one and a half million Americans have turned to Global Allocation to help fund their children's education, provide income during their retirement, and grow their assets to reach their financial goals.
+Over the past quarter century, millions of Americans have turned to Global Allocation to help fund their children's education, provide income during their retirement, and grow their assets to reach financial goals.

 |% Average Annual Total Returns||1 yr.||3 yr.||5 yr.||10 yr.|